Well, it looks like Governor Nixon has ordered the National Guard to scram.

 Is it a soundbite or a story?

-Somebody has really ticked them off there.
+Somebody has really, really ticked him off there.

-I guess it's a yeah, just some let me take a break and find this.
+I guess it's a yeah, some let me take a break and find this.

 I don't want to get it somewhere.

-There's a Yeah, yeah, yeah.
+There's a yeah, yeah, yeah.

 It's an online column.